-This hands on activity will teach students about habitat, predators, diet, and special characteristics of the wild turkey.
-They will also hear a fun hide and seek story, play a game, listen to a turkey call, touch feathers, and see a replica egg.
+Learn all about wild turkeys in Iowa.
+An activity will teach students about habitat, predators, diet, and special characteristics of the wild turkey.
+Listen to a turkey call, touch feathers and other biofacts, and see a replica egg.

 Busy Beavers